-The government is now restricted to lending its foreign securities only to banks, but the new law will also permit brokerages to borrow securities, the source said, with the fees borrowers pay going to replenish government coffers.
+Current regulations limit the government to lending its foreign securities only to banks, but the new law will also permit brokerages to borrow securities, the source said, and the fees borrowers pay will help replenish government coffers.

 The government will not alter its stance of investing the bulk of its foreign exchange reserves in U.S. Treasuries and other high-grade investment bonds, and it will allow private sector institutions to manage only a few percent of the reserves, the Nikkei business daily reported on Sunday.